cournape/.doom.d/README.md

 ### MacOS

-As of May 2022, I install everything in native homebrew, including emacs, iterm2, etc.
+As of May 2022, I install everything in native (arm64) homebrew, including emacs, iterm2, etc. and it seems to work.

 #### iterm2 and terminal stuff